fthau/Data-Mining/README.md

 # Data-Mining

-Developed a complete data mining pipeline in Python, processing a raw retail sales dataset using Pandas for data cleaning, imputation , and standardization.
+Developed a complete data mining pipeline in Python, processing a raw retail sales dataset using Pandas for data cleaning, imputation, and standardization.

-Engineered and selected predictive features using Scikit-learn, applying transformations like Z-score normalization , equal-frequency binning , and variance thresholding.
+Engineered and selected predictive features using Scikit-learn, applying transformations like Z-score normalization, equal-frequency binning, and variance thresholding.

-Implemented and compared multiple regression models (Linear Regression, Decision Tree, Random Forest) in Scikit-learn to predict online shopper engagement (PageValues).
+Implemented and compared classification & multiple regression models (Linear Regression, Decision Tree, Random Forest) in Scikit-learn to predict online shopper engagement (PageValues).

 Tuned a Decision Tree's max_depth hyperparameter to optimize performance and analyzed feature importances to identify key business drivers.